BingoWon/Swipop/README.md

 > **Swipe through live code.**

-A platform where anyone can showcase interactive web-based works without showing their face — TikTok for Frontend Creations.
+A platform where anyone can showcase interactive web-based projects without showing their face — TikTok for Frontend Creations.

 ## Overview

 Swipop reimagines short-form content by replacing videos with interactive frontend creations.
-Users can browse, create, and share web-based works (HTML/CSS/JavaScript) in a familiar swipe-to-discover experience.
+Users can browse, create, and share web-based projects (HTML/CSS/JavaScript) in a familiar swipe-to-discover experience.

 ### Why Swipop?

 - **No Camera Required**: Express yourself through code, not video
-- **Interactive Content**: Works are not just viewed—they can be experienced and interacted with
+- **Interactive Content**: Projects are not just viewed—they can be experienced and interacted with
 - **AI-Assisted Creation**: Leverage vibe coding to bring ideas to life without deep technical expertise
-- **Responsive by Nature**: Frontend works adapt beautifully to any screen size
+- **Responsive by Nature**: Frontend projects adapt beautifully to any screen size

 ## Tech Stack